 Don’t Shoot the Messenger

-This all came to a head for me during a session on copyright and licensing last week a the Little Kid’s Rock Modern Band Summit.
-A representative from Hal Leonard was fielding some difficult questions from teachers.
-Remember that Hal Leonard is just the messenger between the music industry (record labels, artists, and songwriters) and everyone else.
+This topic can be found in many state Music Educators Association (MEA) conferences, typically led by someone from a publishing company.
+Remember that the publishing companies are just the messenger between the music industry (record labels, artists, songwriters, copyright holders) and everyone else.
 They’re doing their best to follow the law, get the money distributed to the right people, and innovate as the world changes at breakneck speed.
 Are the laws crappy?
 Probably.
 Are they antiquated and outdated?
 Most definitely.
 This is a big, messy problem with lots of players so a clear solution isn’t going to happen overnight.

 In the meantime, while we’re in this legal gray area, teachers need to be cut a little slack too.
 I’ve never met a music teacher hustling black market lead sheets in the corner of the school parking lot during recess.
 Compared to most other professions, teachers fall on the honest end of the spectrum.
 They’re not out there to make money, get greedy, or cheat the system.
 They just want to help their students learn music.

 Getting Their Fair Share